penseipublicidade/website/docs/controls/page.md

 ### `window_full_screen`

 🖥️ Desktop only.
 Set to `True` to switch app's native OS window to a fullscreen mode.

-Default is `False`.
+Defaults to `False`.

 ### `window_height`